 On the one hand, the bulk of cyclists are expected to be vehicular cyclists, confident enough to take primary position going around the roundabouts and happy to cycle in dense 20mph traffic flows.
 Alternatively cyclists are allowed to use the pavement, mixing it with pedestrians with no segregation — the planners seem to be envisioning a small number of families on Sunday outings with children, happy to meander around pedestrians at 5mph and not needing to actually get to or from Fridewide Square.
 (On the graph I'm assuming some aggregate measure of confidence and capability ranging from 0 to 10 and I've drawn vertical lines at 2 and 8, representing infrastructure that will be a deterrent for anyone less confident than "8" and annoying for anyone more capable than "2".)

-Now this may reflect the distribution of actual cyclists in many parts of the UK, but it doesn't reflect Oxford cyclists and it doesn't reflect potential cyclists anywhere.
+This may reflect the distribution of actual cyclists in many parts of the UK, but it doesn't reflect Oxford cyclists and it doesn't reflect potential cyclists anywhere.

 The reality is that potential cyclists anywhere must follow at least a vaguely normal distribution in confidence and ability.
 And in Oxford, the bulk of actual cyclists are not vehicular — observation suggests the vast majority won't ever take primary position — but neither are they recreational cyclists happy to take roundabout routes barely faster than walking pace.
 Most are commuters and shoppers, with a preferred cycling speed around maybe 10mph.